 Final year undergraduate or master's degree student in development studies, economics, business administration, finance, environmental studies some experience in communications.
 The intern must be able to show proof of enrolment or of graduation date if selected for this position.

 Have demonstrated keen interest in the work of the (COMPANY NAME) and have a personal commitment to the ideals of the Charter.

 Have a demonstrated ability to successfully interact with individuals of different cultural backgrounds and beliefs, which include willingness to try and understand and be tolerant of differing opinions and views.

 No working experience is required to apply for the (COMPANY NAME) Internship Programme.
 Your training, education, advance course work or skills should benefit the (COMPANY NAME) during your internship.

-English and French are the official working languages of the (COMPANY NAME) Secretariat.
-For the internship, fluency in oral and written English is required.
-Knowledge of French or Spanish is desirable.
+English and French are the working languages of the (COMPANY NAME) Secretariat.
+For this internship, fluency in oral and written English and French is required.
+Knowledge of Arabic is desirable for this position.

 Your application for this internship must include: